 WON’T CRACK OR SHRINK

-Can be spread evenly into cracks and holes without crumbling or cracking.
+The wood filler can be spread evenly into cracks and holes without crumbling or cracking.

 Hard finish with little or no shrinkage.